elabftw/elabftw/doc/_build/html/_sources/install-mac.txt

 I am very sad that you have to `use malware <https://www.gnu.org/proprietary/malware-apple.html>`_ for your computing needs.
 You should try your best to convince whoever is stopping you from using a free operating system that they are wrong, whatever reasons they invoke.

 That being said, we're here to install eLabFTW on Mac.
 So let's get to it.
 The steps below describe an installation of a web server (XAMPP) directly on your Mac.
-Alternatively, you can install eLabFTW in a docker container, follow the steps described :doc:`for Windows <install-windows>`, it's basically the same (except you download the Mac installer instead of the Windows one).
+It is quite complicated to install eLabFTW in a docker container on the Mac OS X platform, you will run into permissions issues that are hard to solve, so I do not recommend it.
+Hence this guide.

 Install XAMPP
 -------------